Our Senior Management Team (SMT) are responsible for overseeing the academic and administrative leadership of the University.

 Professor Michael Banissy joined the Goldsmiths Psychology Department in 2011 and was Co-Head of Department of Psychology from 2018-2020.

 He has contributed to several research areas, including social perception, touch, creativity, and empathy.
 The breadth of his work is not only seen in scientific contributions but also in his engagement to bring science to the public and industry.
 For example, he was recently a Royal Society Industry Research Fellow working with OPIÑON as Chief Science Officer.

-Stephen Graham, Acting Head of Arts and Humanities
+Stephen Graham, Acting Head of the School of Arts and Humanities

-Dr Stephen Graham is Senior Lecturer in Music and has been Co-Head of Department since 2018.
+Dr Stephen Graham is Senior Lecturer in Music and was Co-Head of the Department from 2018 - 2021.
 Stephen is an active member of the College’s governance structures and committees, including as Chair of the Regulations Working Group.